RuiNtD/lastfm-rp/README.md

-# Last.fm Rich Presence
+# Scrobble Rich Presence

-Show your Last.fm Now Playing on your Discord profile
+Show your scrobbler's Now Playing on your Discord profile

+Supports [Last.fm] and [ListenBrainz]

 ## Requirements